-Heat Pump Prices: Pros, Cons & Free Local Estimates
+Heat Pump Prices Review: Pros, Cons and Free Local Estimates

 The neglected stepchild in the heating family just decades ago, heat pumps have experienced a recent surge in popularity courtesy of technical advancements and plummeting heat pump prices.

 When introduced in the 1970s, heat pumps were noisy, unreliable machines that garnered little more than passing curiosity from homeowners.

 Now, as heat pump estimates continue to drop, this alternative heating system is quiet, reliable, and usually less costly to heat a home than with other traditional options, such as gas, oil and electric furnaces.

 If your heating bills are warming up faster than your home, it might be time to invest in a heat pump.
 Heat pump prices may appear high due to the expensive initial investment, but in the long-term heat pumps usually lead to savings courtesy of some of the best energy efficiency of all heating and cooling options.
 While you may think you're paying more for a heat pump, you will also likely recover your investment in energy savings far more quickly than with other heating methods.

 When entering the market for a heat pump, know that there are two general types of heat pumps available for you: air source heat pumps and geothermal heat pumps.